 Helping Minors Across Florida Since 2001

-In Florida, the most common types of juvenile crimes usually involve drugs, underage drinking, violations of probation, or violence.
+In Florida, the most common types of juvenile crimes usually involve drugs, underage drinking, using a fake ID, probation violations, or violence.
 Unlike the adult criminal process, the juvenile criminal process focuses on rehabilitating minors instead of punishing them.
-Many people believe that minors are more likely to learn from their mistakes, in comparison to their adult counterparts.
-Therefore, juveniles will often face legal consequences that are more focused on getting mental treatment, learning to obey rules, and adding structure to their day-to-day lives.
+Many people believe that minors are more likely to learn from their mistakes than their adult counterparts.
+Therefore, juveniles will often face legal consequences that focus on getting mental treatment, learning to obey rules, and adding structure to their day-to-day lives.

 The first step of the juvenile justice system is contact with law enforcement or a civil citation.
 The latter allows for the justice system to proceed without the need for law enforcement.
 Following either of those, the minor will be taken into custody, not arrested as an adult would be.
 From there, they will be taken to a Juvenile Assessment Center, or a screener will be notified and brought to them.

-At this point, there are several paths that the case can take.
-In one case, the child may be referred to a diversion program; these are designed to help curb delinquent behavior and to be an alternative to the child becoming immersed in the legal process.
-In some cases, the youth may be classified as "low-risk."
-In these cases, the Juvenile Detention Alternatives Initiative (JDAI) may become the best option.
+At this point, there are several paths the case can take.
+The child may be referred to a diversion program, designed to help curb delinquent behavior and offer an alternative to legal proceedings.
+Or, the youth may be classified as "low-risk."
+In these cases, the Juvenile Detention Alternatives Initiative may become the best option.
 This is a community-based program that allows the youth to avoid being detained.
-In other cases, the minor will undergo Detention Risk Assessment Instrument (DRAI) to determine detention.
+In other cases, the minor will undergo a Detention Risk Assessment Instrument to determine detention.

 If the child is "high-risk," they will be placed into a secure detention center while further legal action is pending.
-If not, they may be permitted to stay at home until their court date arrives.
+If not, they may be permitted to stay at home with their family until their court date.

 Non-Judicial vs. Court Intervention

-To help you better understand how the system works, we are going to explain the difference between non-judicial intervention and court intervention, among other essential aspects of the juvenile court system.
+To help you better understand how the system works, we will explain the difference between non-judicial intervention and court intervention, among other essential aspects.

-If the State Attorney decides to file a delinquency petition, then it will be filed with the Juvenile Division of the Circuit Court, which is a special section of the court that handles juvenile violations and cases.
-Keep in mind that once your child’s case has been tried in Juvenile Court, your teen’s JPO will no longer have the ability to recommend diversion; they lose that power after the case has been tried in the Juvenile Court.
+If the State Attorney decides to file a delinquency petition, it will be filed with the Juvenile Division of the Circuit Court, a special section of the court that handles juvenile violations.

-The next step will be dealing with the question of guilt.
+The next step will be the question of guilt.
 There are three possible outcomes:

-- The case will be dropped, which means the prosecution has decided not to pursue the case.
+- The case will be dropped, meaning the prosecution has decided not to pursue it.

-- Adjudication will be withheld, which means that there is enough evidence to deem the child guilty, but adjudication will be withheld, and the child will be placed into community supervision.
-In many cases, the minor will meet with a Juvenile Probation Officer to come up with a Youth-Empowered Success (YES) plan to help set up goals and plans.
+- Adjudication will be withheld, which means there is enough evidence to deem the child guilty, but adjudication will be withheld, and the child will be placed into community supervision.
+In many cases, the minor will meet with a Juvenile Probation Officer to develop a Youth-Empowered Success (YES) plan to set up goals and plans.

 - The minor will be adjudicated.
 If found guilty and adjudicated, they may be committed (placed into a residential facility or put into other supervision).